benjisho/benjisho-DevOps-Essentials/exercises/gitlab-ci-cd.md

 Before starting this exercise, ensure that you have the following:

-- A Vultr environment set up to [install GitLab](https://www.vultr.com/docs/one-click-gitlab/).
-Follow the instructions provided by Vultr to set up your environment.
+- A Vultr environment set up to install GitLab.
 ## Step 1: Install GitLab on your Vultr environment

-1. Follow the official GitLab installation documentation for Ubuntu: [GitLab Installation Documentation](https://docs.gitlab.com/)
+1. Follow the official GitLab installation documentation:

-2. Install GitLab according to the provided instructions in the documentation.
+2. Install GitLab for Ubuntu according to the provided instructions in the documentation. - [GitLab Installation Documentation](https://docs.gitlab.com/)

+3. Another option is to use [One-Click GitLab](https://www.vultr.com/docs/one-click-gitlab/) provided by Vultr.

 ## Step 2: Create a sample project and configure CI/CD pipeline